 For information on obtaining a Wisconsin Driver’s license please visit the Wisconsin Department of Motor Vehicles Website.

-However, there is no requirement for students to buy their textbooks at the UWM bookstore.
-Students may also look for text books at other online websites, and there is another textbook vendor (http://www.bkstr.com/uwmstore/home) near campus on Downer Ave.
+There is no requirement for students to buy their textbooks at a specific bookstore.
+Students may look for text books online, and a textbook vendor is near campus on Downer Ave (https://www.bkstr.com/efollettstore/home).

 Note: When buying books make sure that you keep all receipts and invoices in case you need to return any items.